-Additionally, Discover has a decent product line up, which includes savings accounts, money market accounts, CDs and credit cards.
+Discover has a decent product lineup, including savings accounts, money market accounts, CDs, and credit cards.
+Discover CD rates are very competitive.
 So, if you’re looking to work with a bank that can handle all of your financial needs, Discover could be a good fit for you.

 However, there are limited options for each product.
 So, if you like the idea of having a choice of savings accounts or want to browse the account options, you may find Discover a little limited compared to many other online banks.